 Your gift can help people to understand their housing rights and have a safe place to call home.

 Study groups teach community members financial literacy skills and help them to understand what their land rights are.
 Following these teachings, community members are able to procure land occupancy licences.
-With a land occupancy licence, community members are officially recognised as having full ownership of their land and home, which eliminates the risk of being made homeless by local authorities or family members.
+Community members are officially recognised as having full ownership of their land and home when a land occupancy licence is obtained.
+This eliminates the risk of being made homeless by local authorities or family members.

 Bridget is just one of the thousands of people in Zambia that have benefitted from joining a study group.
 As a mother of three, she wanted to secure a safe and secure home for her children’s futures.
 Money was a huge issue for Bridget, and despite her running a small seasonal business during the harvest season, she needed assistance to understand her finances and land rights.